EddieFromAlphaBetas/AestheticBluishTheme/Version 3.0/readme.md

 # Version 3.0

 Another refresh that I've been working on!
-It haven't been uploaded on <a href="https://addons.mozilla.org/en-US/firefox/addon/aesthetic-bluish-theme/">addons.mozilla.org </a>, at the time I'm writiing and uploading some files.
+It has now been uploaded on <a href="https://addons.mozilla.org/en-US/firefox/addon/aesthetic-bluish-theme/">addons.mozilla.org</a>.
 Enjoy through the source code <33